LYNCH·LLP

 Questions about Examiner Andrew L Nalven

-• What is Andrew L Nalven's allowance rate?
+• What is Andrew L Nalven's overall allowance rate?

-The pooled rate is the percentage of all decided applications that were allowed, aggregated across the examiner's art units.
-It describes the historical record and is not a prediction for any specific application.
+No. The pooled rate describes past decisions only and is not a prediction for any specific application.

 ◈ RESPONDING TO AN OFFICE ACTION